Fellow in Politics and International Relations; Director of Studies; Tutor; Race Equality Fellow

 Newton Trust CTO Research Leave, 2018-19

-My research focuses on processes of economic and political change in the Middle East, with a particular focus Iran.
-I am especially interested in exploring the impacts of foreign economic involvement in the Middle East, whether that be with reference to historical oil concessions or present-day economic sanctions.
+My research focuses on relations of power and resistance in the Middle East, with a particular focus on Iran.
+I am especially interested in exploring the impacts of foreign economic involvement in the region on Iran's international relations as well as its domestic politics.

 I have been directing studies and supervising for a number of Politics and International Relations papers here at Murray Edwards ever since I joined the College in 2007.
 I especially enjoy teaching for the Part I papers in these subjects, as they allow me to explore core concepts and themes with my students.
-During my time at Murray Edwards, I have also served on a number of committees, including College Council, and I have provided pastoral support to our students as a Tutor.
-In the year 2019-20, I am enjoying being Deputy Senior Tutor.
+During my time at Murray Edwards, I have also served on a number of committees, including College Council, and I have provided pastoral support to our students as a Tutor for a number of years.
+In 2019-20, I thoroughly enjoyed the opportunity to serve as Deputy Senior Tutor.

 Iran's Struggle for Economic Independence: Reform and Counter-Reform in the Post-Revolutionary Era, (London: Routledge, 2011 and 2013).